Scrutiny of Acts and Regulations

 - Bills this week lists all Bills Parliament is working on during a sitting week

 - Bills Status List provides the status of all bills introduced into the Parliament during the year

 The Committee also has a role to examine all regulations, and certain legislative instruments (defined in the Subordinate Legislation Act 1994), against terms of reference in like terms for the scrutiny of Bills.
 For more information, see Scrutiny of Regulations

 Charter Review 2015

-For further information and to view the report and government response, visit: 2015 Review of the Charter of Human Rights and Responsibilities Act 2006.
+To view the report and government response, visit 2015 Review of the Charter of Human Rights and Responsibilities Act 2006.